TufayelLUS/LinkedIn-Email-Scraper/README.md

 # Usage
 Refer to <a href='https://github.com/TufayelLUS/LinkedIn-Email-Scraper/blob/master/demo.py'>demo.py</a> for usage reference.
 You can modify it as you like.
 You can import the linkedin.py class file or modify it as per your needs.

-# Example Code For Guest Login
+# Example Code For Guest Access
 <pre>client = LinkedIn()<br>
 client.singleScan(url_to_profile)</pre>